BrianStritch/python-testing/README.md

 for our Student class.
 We’ll create a new test
 to change the naughty list property to true  before creating the method to be tested.
 See you there!

+# __STAGE 6 - Building a method using TDD - creating the first test__
+#### __test_student.py - santa naughty list__
+    - In the previous lesson, you created your first test for our Student class where you instantiated it and called the full_name method on it to assert whether it returned the first_name and last_name property values separated by a space.
+        In this lesson, we’ll start using Test-Driven Development and create a test for a function called alert_santa that  will change the naughty_list property to True.
+        We don’t have the method we want to test yet, but we do know what we want it to do.
+        If a student misbehaves for some inexplicable reason, we want to alert Santa by adding the student to his naughty list.
+        When the class is instantiated, the naughty_list  property is set to False.

+#### __naughty list__
+    - So, we know that the method we want to test will  set the value of the naughty_list property to
+        True and this makes it easily testable.
+Since  we want to alert Santa, we’ll make a decision
+        now to call that method alert_santa so we can  use it in our tests before it’s been created.
+        Following the naming convention for  test methods, I’ll go ahead and create
+        a method called test_alert_santa  and pass in a reference to ‘self’.
+        As before, we need to create an instance  of our student class and call it student.
+        We’ve been using assertEqual methods up till now,
+        but we’ll use a different assert  for this test called assertTrue.
+        The reason being that we know that  we want the alert_santa method to set
+        the value of the naughty_list  property to True when called.
+        With our student instance created,  let’s call the alert_santa method on it.
+        Now, we can use self.assertTrue to test  whether student.naughty_list is True.
+        Note that we don’t pass a second  argument to assertTrue as it’s not
+        comparing two values but simply checking  whether an expression or value is True.
+        What do you expect will happen if we run our tests  now?
+Since our alert_santa method doesn’t exist in
+        the Student class yet, we expect it to fail with  an error.
+Let’s run the tests now and check that.
+        And, as expected, it fails with an  AttributeError.
+This completes the
+        “red” stage of our red-green-refactor methodology.

+### __End of stage 6__
+In this lesson, we started following  the TDD principle and created a test
+called test_alert_santa that will test the  behaviour of a method called alert_santa
+that we still need to create in the Student class.
+In the next lesson, we’ll create the  alert_santa method in the Student class
+and run our tests again to complete the “green”  part of red-green-refactor.
+See you there!

+# __STAGE 7 - Building a method using TDD - creating the code__
+In the previous video, we started  applying Test-Driven Development
+by creating a test called test_alert_santa  that will test the functionality of a method
+called alert_santa that hasn’t been created  yet.
+We also watched this test fail as expected.
+In this video, we’ll create  the alert_santa method,
+rerun our tests and confirm that they’re passing.
+As seen in the previous video, we had a pretty  good idea of what our alert_santa method needs to look like.
+It isn’t a read-only method  and will modify the naughty_list property
+instead of returning a value.
+With  this in mind we can create our method.
+Let’s create it below the full_name method.

+#### __CREATING THE ALERT_SANTA FUNCTION__
+    - We’ll call it alert_santa to mirror the name  used in our test_alert_santa method and pass in
+        a reference to self.
+I’ll add self.naughty_list  equals True to update the property value.
+        With this in place, let’s run our  tests again and see if they pass.
+        And we can see that both of them do.
+Fantastic!
+We’ve now completed the
+        “green” part of our red-green-refactor  process for the alert_santa function.

+#### __task set by instructor__
+    - While we’re at it, let’s add another test and  function.
+I’ll let you take the reins for this one
+        and we can look at my implementation afterwards.
+What we want is a read-only method that will
+        return a student’s email address.
+It will take  the form _first_name dot _last_name@email.com.
+        For simplicity’s sake, all email  addresses will end in email.com.
+        You can create the test for this first, followed  by the actual method itself in the student class.
+        If you’re uncertain how to proceed, use the  test_full_name and full_name methods as reference.
+        Pause the video now and work away on that  and unpause to compare your code to mine.

+    - Welcome back.
+I’ll implement it  quickly so you can reference my code.
+        First, I’ll create a new test method called  test_email with a reference to self.
+        Inside it, I’ll create an instance of the Student class using  the first and last name properties as before.
+        Next, I’ll code our assertEqual and compare the  output of student.email to the expected output.
+        Email addresses use lowercase letters, so  I’ll make sure to add a second argument
+        to the assert with the first and last  names values adjusted appropriately.
+        To achieve this output, our email  method will need to convert the first
+        and last name properties to lowercase, so we’ll  make sure to do that when the test is done.
+        Our test is looking good, so I’ll  go ahead and add our email method
+        to the Student class.
+As it’s a read-only method,
+        I’ll add the @property decorator and call  the method email with a reference to self.
+        We just need to return a string that includes the  _first_name and _last_name properties separated
+        by a dot, followed by email.com.
+As mentioned  earlier, the _first_name and _last_name values
+        need to be converted to lowercase, so I’ll make  sure to do that using the lower() string method.
+        With that in place, I’ll run our tests again  to confirm that they pass, which they do!

+### __End of stage 7__
+In this lesson, we created the alert_santa  method in our Student class and created another
+test for our email method which we then created  afterwards.
+We also confirmed that our tests are
+passing with these new additions to our code.
+In the next lesson, we’ll take a look at the
+lifecycle of a test and how we can refactor our  tests based on what we’ll learn.
+See you there!

+# __STAGE 8 - __